PRESENTS

 Strappy Model B might be the strap for you, as this model doesn't require belt loops!

 We hope that our straps will allow players to move more freely and ergonomically, but reducing pain is also about changing old habits that cause tension.
-The strap allows you to play in a more ergonomic position, and thus you can start to undo past poor postural habits and eventually play more freely.
+The strap may assist you in finding a more ergonomic playing position, and thus you can start to undo past poor postural habits and eventually play more freely.

-While almost all violin straps on the market attach to the neck or around the shoulder, Strappy Model A uses a hip-attachment point.
-This is a more comfortable and ergonomic position that frees up the neck completely.
-We recommend giving it a go!
+While almost all violin straps on the market attach to the neck or around the shoulder, Strappy Model A uses a hip-attachment point, which re-distributes the weight of the violin to the hips and is intended to allow for greater mobility of neck and shoulders.

-Strappy Model B differs from other violin straps in that it supports an innovative and more ergonomic playing position, allowing the arms to be in a lower and more relaxed position, as well as freeing up the shoulders.
+Strappy Model B differs from other violin straps in that it supports an innovative playing position, allowing the arms to be in a lower and more natural position, as well as freeing up the shoulders from having to support the instrument.
+While the strap sits on the neck, the instrument held at this angle feels light, and thus the neck is still able to be mobile.

 If you have any questions or queries, please get in touch!